lucadelu/pyModis/docs/source/scripts/modis_multiparse.rst

 modis_multiparse.py
 --------------------

-**modis_multiparse.py** is a script to parse several XML metadata files for MODIS tiles.
-It is very usefull to create XML metadata file for a mosaic.
+**modis_multiparse.py** parses several XML metadata files for MODIS tiles.
+It is very useful to create XML metadata file for a mosaic.

 Usage